 We were pleasantly surprised by the size of the bathroom, which was larger than expected in relation to the bedroom.
 Although the leaking shower screen was a minor irritant, the pressure and temperature of the water were very good.
 The room was very clean and well-maintained.

 Towards the rear of the hotel, near the lifts, armchairs were clustered around low tables and pillars.
 There was also a room, partitioned off with glass windows, where there were card tables, chairs, and board games.
 This doubled as a games room and a library.

-	This large area had plenty of low-level comfortable seating and coffee tables.
+This large area had a lot of low-level, comfortable seating and coffee tables.
 It was the location for entertainment by day and night, with a stage area used to good effect.

 The noise echoed around the dining room with its marble-effect orange mottled floor tiles and its high ceiling.
 Background music does not tend to be a feature of dining rooms in Spanish hotels.
 The room was well lit with lights inset in the ceiling and also some lower ones.